-The easiest way to deal with the problem would be to write off some of the

-'debt'.
-This would cut the amount of debt and interest payments each Council pays.
-There is a strong case for write off all this bogus 'debt'.
-However, compensating each Council's HRA for the loss of rental income (the difference between the original estimates and the loss of rent resulting from government policy) is an absolute minimum, without which repairs and maintenance cuts will guarantee a deterioration in the quality of council housing.
+The easiest way to deal with the problem would be to write off some of the 'debt', cutting the debt and interest payments each Council pays.
+There is a strong case to write off all this bogus 'debt'.
+However, compensating each Council's HRA for the loss of rental income is an absolute minimum, without which repairs and maintenance cuts will guarantee a deterioration in the quality of council housing.